 Muslin is among the most fascinating and exotic fabrics known.
-It is woven from the finest variety of cotton that grows in Bengal, giving rise to an almost transparent, ultra-light and glossy fabric, that is renowned for its texture all over the world.
+It is woven from the finest variety of cotton that grows in Bengal, giving rise to an almost transparent, silky, ultra-light and glossy fabric, that is renowned for its texture all over the world.

 The earliest known reference to the muslin fabric is in Chanakya’s Arthashastra from the 4th century BC.
 Over the centuries many travellers from the Roman Empire, Greece, Egypt and England have referred to this superior cotton from Bengal in their memoirs.
 During the Mughal rule in India, the muslins from Dhaka received royal patronage and clothes made of this fabric were a sign of royalty and nobility.
 The Portuguese, Dutch and English traders imported these textiles from India into much of Europe.
 The fabrics were prized for their quality and were used to make fashionable gowns and dresses.
 Trade with the Middle-East, China, Japan and other regions in Asia also flourished.
 However, during the 18th century, the British monopolised the textile trade with Bengal and squeezed other European and Asian traders out of the region.
 In turn, they forcibly lowered the prices paid to weavers to purchase their textiles.
 This led to a gradual decline in the textile manufacturing industry in Bengal.
 The final blow to the muslin trade was caused by the industrial revolution in Britain when cheaper, machine-made goods from Britain flooded the market, and resulted in the eventual death of the legendary fine muslin textiles of Bengal.